the-nutritionist-mcr/online/docs/ci.md

 ## Commit Hooks

-In order to minimise failed pipeline runs, the project uses 'husy' to configure pre-commit hooks that will automatically run the following checks against staged files
+In order to minimise failed pipeline runs, the project uses 'husky' to configure pre-commit hooks that will automatically run the following checks against staged files

 - `tsc-files`
 - `eslint`